 Under this title you expected me to say something philosophical, right?
 No, today’s story is more prosaic.

 My father was a coal mining engineer.
 He worked in the underground coal mines in Turkey for 25 years.
-When I was in middle school and high school he took me to the working areas 300 meters underground few times.
+When I was in high school he took me to the working areas 300 meters underground few times.
 I remember the cage elevator that takes people down.
 It was a scary experience.
 In those days I could never imagine that I was going to be a physicist someday let alone imagine physicists doing experiments in the underground caverns of gold mines.

 I was reading about the construction of the LUX-ZEPLIN experiment (a next-generation dark matter detector that will be at least 50 times more sensitive than its predecessor).
 LUX-ZEPLIN is located 1 mile below the surface in a cavern within the former Homestake gold mine in South Dakota.

 So, I was looking at this diagram showing that the LUX-ZEPLIN cavern is 1 mile below the surface, remembering my scary experience in a “cage” coal mine elevator in Turkey, and thinking how long would it take to reach the bottom.

 I have never visited the Sanford Underground Research Facility (Homestake Mine in South Dakota) so I don’t know the exact answer but I learned here that the deepest mine in the world – a gold mine located in South Africa – has a similar shaft (deeper actually, 1.6 miles deep) and it takes only 6 minutest to reach the bottom.

 “Every day, 4,000 workers descend into the mine through elevators—or, as they’re called in mining parlance, cages.
 These triple-decked cages fit 120 people at a time, and the first 1.6-mile shaft takes only 6 minutes to descend.
 A second shaft takes workers deeper down, and the last part is only accessible by foot or vehicle.”